lcarr99/project0/README.md

 Interests.html:- This is the page that is about some of my interests.
 I have included a table and an unordered list on this page and I have also taken advantage of bootstrap components in order to style the table

 projects.html:- In this page I have taken advantage of the column layout in bootstrap and i've used three columns.
-The description has been done in lorem ipsum again in order to save myself time.
+The description has been done in lorem ipsum again in order to save myself time

 style.scss:- This is the scss file that I have used to style everything on the page.
 In this file I have many different methods of scss such as inheritance, nesting and variables in order to make my stylesheet much more clean and I have managed to save myself time in the process of doing this